-There are a number of great mattress recycling companies that break down the mattresses into different components and use up to 90% of the old mattress to create new mattresses or completely different products.
-As you think about disposing of your mattress, think about where it will go and whether it will help someone.
-Keep in mind that as you switch to a new mattress, there are people who sleep on the hard floor and would greatly appreciate the ‘‘worst’’ of your mattress.
+There are a number of great mattress recycling companies that break down the mattresses into different components and, use up to 90% of the old mattress to create new mattresses or completely different products.
+So whenever you think about disposing of your mattress, just think where it will go and whether it will help someone.

+Also, keep in mind that as you switch to a new mattress, there are people who sleep on the hard floor and will greatly appreciate the ‘‘worst’’ of your mattress.
 In addition to protecting the environment, mattress recycling will help others who cannot afford a new mattress and need a softer place to sleep than the floor.

 Returning a mattress is a common thing in this industry, because users buy mattresses they think will offer some kind of comfort and meet their needs, but they end up disappointed.
 Most mattress companies understand this, and they offer a trial period which allows users to test the mattress at home for anything between 30 and 120 days.
-If the user does not love the mattress or thinks it is not what the company claimed to be, they can return it within this period.
+If the user does not love the mattress or thinks it is not what the company claimed it to be, they can return it within this period.

 All companies have their own return policy, and you will need to read the fine print before you purchase the mattress.
-While some mattress companies and resellers will genuinely offer a good return policy where you do not have to pay anything, some will charge you a fee for the shipping.
+While some mattress companies and re-sellers will genuinely offer a good return policy where you do not have to pay anything, some will charge you a fee for the shipping.
 Check whether you are responsible for the packaging and what other conditions the company has.
 Some companies will make it difficult for you to return the mattress to avoid any extra costs on their end.

 When you are buying a new mattress, make sure you choose a company that allows you to return the mattress without charging you anything and with money back guarantee.
 Most reputable companies will donate the mattress you return or they may recycle and sell it.
 Just make sure you clearly understand the return policy before committing to any brand.